thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ### ORM

 The kit uses Prisma as a TypeScript ORM for proper data fetch and mutation from the source.
-It is configured with the `DATABASE_URL` environment variable.
+It is configured with the `DB_URL` environment variable.

 We use Prisma for the following: